stylemistake/runner/README.md

 ## 4. Example

-This example is a real world script, which prepares Laravel project environment (`utils/bootstrap.sh`):
+This example is a real world script, which automates setup of a Laravel project (the script is `./utils/bootstrap.sh`):

 ```bash
 #!/bin/bash